hpssjellis/my-examples-for-the-arduino-portentaH7/vision-shield/camera-m4/README.md

-That function is in this locaiton
+That function is in this location

 ```\cores\arduino\mbed\cmsis\CMSIS_5\CMSIS\TARGET_CORTEX_M\Include\cachel1_armv7.h  ```